 The fission chain reaction starts relatively slowly but increases exponentially - the faster it goes, the faster it goes.
 Each individual fission of a nucleus releases a small amount of energy, but in a short amount of time a huge number of nuclei fission and the total amount of energy released is enormous.
-The released energy heats up the pit and very quickly the temperature rises to about 10,000,000° Celsius.
+The released energy heats up the pit and very quickly the temperature rises to about 10,000,000° Celsius (18,000,000° Fahrenheit).
 Consequently the pressure inside the pit increases drastically to millions of atmospheres, and starts to push back against the force of the implosion.
 It doesn't take long for the force of the nuclear explosion to exceed the force of the far weaker chemical implosion, and the pit starts to expand.
 When it expands the density of the fissile material drops rapidly and the nuclear chain reaction stops.

 Although the pressures inside the pit are enormous, all of the imploding mass has inertia that must be overcome to start the whole thing exploding outward.
 Some time is required to stop the implosion and release the nuclear explosion.
 To get full yield something like 50-55 successive fission generations are required, but 99.9% of the energy is released in the last 7 generations - over a time period of about 0.07 microseconds (70 nanoseconds or billionths of a second).
 Even a very short delay in the expansion of the pit will allow another generation or two of the chain reaction, significantly increasing the amount of pit material that undergoes fission.
-Since each generation sees about a doubling in neutron release and capture, extremely short delays are all that is necessary to double the yield of the explosion.
+Since each generation sees about a doubling in neutron release and capture, even an extremely short delay is all that is necessary to double or quadruple the yield of the explosion.
 The more mass that has to be accelerated the longer it takes to accelerate it outward, even if the accelerating force is enormous.

 The tamper also serves a second function.
 Even with the best design and manufacturing the implosion wave may not be perfectly spherical.
 The shock wave from the high explosive lens encounters a sharp transition as it passes from the explosives to the tamper.
 If a lower density material surrounds the pit the shock wave will pass through the tamper relatively slowly.
 As the wave proceeds inward it is focused into an ever decreasing diameter volume.
 This tends to reduce any asymmetry in the implosion wave.
 As the radius of the imploding shock wave decreases the energy is concentrated into smaller amounts of tamper material, effectively amplifying the force of the shock (the total force does not increase, but the energy per unit volume increases).
-When this wave reaches the high density fissile material in the pit it delivers an extremely sharp high pressure blow to the surface of the pit.
+When this wave reaches the high density fissile material in the pit it delivers an extremely sharp high pressure blow to the surface.
 This acts like a hammer to crush the hollow pit and collapse it into a small high density supercritical ball.

 A variety of materials have been used as tampers, including U238.
 The tamper in the Talos W-30 warhead was a fairly thick beryllium shell.
 Because beryllium is a relatively low density metal (light weight) it made an effective tamper that didn't increase warhead weight as much as heavier materials.
 But beryllium also has another important property.